DHTMLX/gantt-docs/data/desktop/css_overview.md

 }
 ~~~

-{{editor 		https://snippet.dhtmlx.com/5/13a0a0e28			Background, foreground, and progress color.
+{{editor 		https://snippet.dhtmlx.com/5/13a0a0e28			Background, foreground, and progress colors.
 Styling Project and Milestone bars.}}

+#### Custom color for particular task bars

-If you want to set color of specific tasks, you need to assign a custom class to them using the [gantt.templates.task_class](api/gantt_task_class_template.md) template:
+If you want to set color for specific task bars, you need to assign a custom class to them using the [gantt.templates.task_class](api/gantt_task_class_template.md) template:

 ~~~js
 gantt.templates.task_class = function(start, end, task){